Why Are We Still Using Passwords? - Slashdot

 I've never heard of a pipe wrench referred to as "due process" before.

-customers often resist the technologies (Score:2)
+customers often resist the technologies (Score:3, Insightful)

 The best method of authentication, as far I I've experienced, is a physical token (keycard).
 Worst case scenario, I don't notice it's missing after two days (Friday evening till Monday morning).
 Chances are I've dropped in a city centre rather than haven it exploited by an unknown agency.
-Even stil
+Even still, they;ve only got the physical credentials of a low-tier employee.
+On-site physical access is still required.

 "Why Are We Still Using Passwords?"
 (Score:1)